 4. Incorporate varied contrast.

 Many devices used today have screens that are lower in contrast and in resolution.
-When creating an accessible app, enhance its usability by creating a high contrast interface with font size and color contrast features designed with accessibility.
-This will cater to the needs of users who prefer to keep their devices at lower brightness for battery preservation, have low vision, and in areas where high contrast interfaces are a necessity.
+When creating an accessible app, enhance its usability by creating a high-contrast interface with font size and color contrast features designed with accessibility.
+This will cater to the needs of users who prefer to keep their devices at lower brightness for battery preservation, have low vision, and are in areas where high contrast interfaces are a necessity.

 5. Create robust content.

 Develop content robust and clear enough to enable agents like users and assistive technologies to reliably interpret it.
 This will accommodate various needs and preferences of mobile app users no matter where the content is accessed.
 Also, refer to web content accessibility guidelines and update the content as technology progresses.